Powers of the prime minister of the United Kingdom: Machinery of government

-The prime minister has 'almost complete discretion over how to organise government departments'.
+The prime minister has "almost complete discretion over how to organise government departments".
 The PM is free to, at any time, create government departments, merge them, rename them, transfer responsibilities between them, and abolish them.

 The civil service

 The prime minister of the day has held the office of Minister for the Civil Service since that office was created in 1968.
 As such the PM has the powers over His Majesty's Civil Service held by that position.
 These powers may be delegated by the prime minister to others.
+This power is under review.

 Ministers' advisers

 The Constitutional Reform and Governance Act 2010 states that a special adviser to a minister in the UK government can only be appointed if the appointment has been approved by the prime minister.

 Similarly, the Ministerial Code says that while Cabinet Ministers and Ministers of State may appoint Parliamentary Private Secretaries, all appointments require the prior written approval of the prime minister.